- Browse special offers & late deals on cruises to Asia

 Winters are relatively dry with occasional windy cold spells as chilly air sweeps down from northern China.
 The months from February to April are particularly prone to low cloud, drizzle, and hill fog, and there is also a risk of typhoons from July to September.

-Check the weather in Hong Kong for a particular month by selecting from the list below.
+Check Hong Kong climate for a particular month by selecting from the list below.
+Monthly climate guides include figures for temperature, rainfall, sunshine hours and sea temperature plus daily sunrise & sunset times.

 Get FREE travel offers